 She is also a Strategic Intervention Coach which is the work of peak performance coach Tony Robbins and family therapist Cloe Madnes.

 “After spending decades painting peoples faces to enhance their beauty, I wanted to be able to offer skills and tools based in the latest scientific research, neuroscience, mindfulness and ancient wisdom that will help people feel a greater sense of emotional wellbeing’’ Lee Pycroft

 Lee has lectured to university students on the subject of beauty and emotional wellbeing and her tips and strategies can be seen across mainstream titles and media.
-She posts her Pockets of Wisdom therapeutic videos and tips on Instagram daily and sees clients for private therapy sessions either at her home in Kingston-Upon-Thames or in Fulham; she will also consult via FaceTime.
+She posts her Pockets of Wisdom therapeutic videos and tips on Instagram daily and sees clients for private therapy sessions either at her home in Kingston-Upon-Thames; she will also consult via FaceTime.

 Lee founded and runs a groundbreaking initiative called MY-Makeover that uses beauty and makeup as a form of self-care to help boost self esteem and emotional wellbeing in vulnerable sectors of society.
 Currently My-Makeover works alongside seven different charities creating bespoke events for their guests.

 Lee was honoured to receive a Hero Award from Help For Heroes for the outstanding contribution and dedication MY-Makeover has contributed to their guests.